UNSW-oceanography/NRS-temperature/README.md

 * _Hemming, Michael P., Moninya Roughan, and Amandine Schaeffer.
 "Daily subsurface ocean temperature climatology using multiple data sources: new methodology."
 Frontiers in Marine Science 7 (2020): 485._

 This code is available under a Creative Commons 4.0 license.
-If you use this code please cite as follows:
+If you use any of this code please cite as follows:

 _Example citation and DOI_